-Hi, this is Ben Ellison, editor and publisher of Panbo, and this is where you can find out how to get in touch with us, how to support Panbo with advertising, and much more.
-But first a disclaimer that seems necessary in our age of deep media mistrust:
+Hi, we are Ben Ellison and Ben Stein, Senior Editor and Editor/Publisher of Panbo, and this page is where you can find out how to get in touch with us, how to support Panbo with advertising, and much more.
+But first here’s a disclaimer that seems necessary in this age of media distrust:

 The only paid advertising on this site is the ads.
-We appreciate our advertisers a lot, but they have no say over editorial content and in fact––skeptics, please note––they never demand any.
-Moreover, Panbo does not sell any other form of advertising like text links or product placements.
+We appreciate our advertisers, but they have no say over editorial content and, in fact — skeptics, please note — they never demand any.
+Moreover, Panbo does not sell any other form of advertising like links or product placements.
 We choose what we write about and we say what we want.
 Please enjoy!

-- We encourage lively feedback and Forum entries, comment rules and edit policy here
+- We encourage lively feedback in Panbo and Forum entries, comment rules and edit policy here

 - Test equipment policy: Panbo does not accept free equipment from manufacturers except for small items, software, and gear that necessitates drilling a hole below a test boat’s waterline.

-Panbo was started in early 2004 by Dutch web guru Yme Bosma.
-He was interested in the then-new phenomenon of blogging, and he seriously enjoys marine technology (check out his new electric boat project).
-I was one of many readers who enjoyed his entries until he got too busy with his real work that fall.
-When Yme sought a new editor, I volunteered and put up my first entry in April, 2005.
+Panbo was started in 2004 by Dutch web guru Yme Bosma, who was interested in the then-new phenomenon of blogging and who also seriously enjoys marine technology (check out his electric boat project).
+Ben Ellison was an early reader who then volunteered to take over the site, writing his first entry in April, 2005.
+He recently commented,

-Frankly, it began as a bit of a lark––a way to learn how to write faster, I hoped––but more than 2,000 entries later, Panbo is the center of my work life and the source of great satisfaction.
-Instant publishing often means instant feedback, and Panbo has collected a group of informed commenters from all over the world.
+Frankly, it began as a bit of a lark — a way to learn how to write faster, I hoped — but more than 2,000 entries later, Panbo has become the center of my work life and the source of great satisfaction.
+Instant publishing often means instant feedback, and the site has collected a group of informed commenters from all over the world.
 We all learn together.
 Plus, the companies that develop marine electronics often read those comments, and thus Panbo has become an agent of change.
-All good.
+All good!